jimsnab/go-lane/README.md

 testing lane from a logging lane, and then a unit test can verify certain log messages occur during the test.

+Two utility functions are available:

+* `lane.LogObject` provides access to the common implementation of `InfoObject`, `InfoError`, etc.
+* `lane.CaptureObject` exposes the function that turns an object into one that can be used with `json.Marshal` without losing private data.
+It does not retain `json` type annotations however.

 # Types of Lanes

 - `NewLogLane` log messages go to the standard Go `log` infrastructure.
 Access the `log`